awsdocs/amazon-s3-userguide/doc_source/analytics-storage-class.md

 After storage class analysis observes the infrequent access patterns of a filtered set of data over a period of time, you can use the analysis results to help you improve your lifecycle policies\.
 You can configure storage class analysis to analyze all the objects in a bucket\.
 Or, you can configure filters to group objects together for analysis by common prefix \(that is, objects that have names that begin with a common string\), by object tags, or by both prefix and tags\.
 You'll most likely find that filtering by object groups is the best way to benefit from storage class analysis\.

 **Important**
-Storage class analysis does not give recommendations for transitions to the ONEZONE\_IA or S3 Glacier Flexible Retrieval storage classes\.
+Storage class analysis only provides recommendations for Standard to Standard IA classes\.

 You can have multiple storage class analysis filters per bucket, up to 1,000, and will receive a separate analysis for each filter\.
 Multiple filter configurations allow you analyze specific groups of objects to improve your lifecycle policies that transition objects to STANDARD\_IA\.